 It helps to know yourself a little, such that the persona you project is consistent with who you are.
 Quentin Crisp wrote: ‘style is being yourself, only more so’.
 When we perform, we need to be larger-than-life for our personalities to come across, else we risk looking small on stage.

-Adopting positive body language, because we are holistic beings, as well as looking good, it will help us to feel better too.
+Because we are holistic beings, adopting positive body language, as well as looking good, will help us to feel better too.
 The paradox of performing is that fear holds us back in our discomfort zone, where we punish ourselves with negative thoughts and limiting beliefs.
 Letting go puts us in a new state, where uncertainty rules.
 Here our inner creativity takes over and we instinctively know what to do.
 We focus on the music, emotion & interaction and loose our inhibitions.

 Quite apart from the performer’s discomfort, nerves can manifest in distracting body‑language and make the performer look ill‑at‑ease.
 This can be infectious and the audience may find it hard to relax and enjoy the performance.